jaredhendrickson13/pfsense-api/docs/SWAGGER_AND_OPENAPI.md

 #### Endpoint type

 Displays the [Endpoint type](ENDPOINT_TYPES.md) for the endpoint.
-This will tell you if the endpoint interacts with a single objects or multiple objects at once.
+This will tell you if the endpoint interacts with a single object or multiple objects at once.

 #### Associated model